 The iPhone benchmark applies to iPhone OS version 2.2.1 and the iPhone Configuratioin Utility version 1.1.043, CIS said.

 Blake Frantz, chief technology officer at CIS, said the iPhone presents “security challenges” for enterprises.
-Some large businesses, such as Kraft Foods and Oracle, have adopted the iPhone for workers on a large scale, although there have been some holdouts in the financial sector, including Bank of America, over security concerns.
+Some large businesses, such as Kraft Foods and Oracle, have adopted the iPhone for workers on a large scale, although there have been some holdouts in the financial sector, including Bank of America,

 Over the past year, CIS has had more than 1 million downloads of its benchmarks, which it develops according to a wide range of standards and with input from 150 members in corporations, government, universities and security organizations, the CIS Web site said.